Achieve grilling greatness - tips, recipes, advice and inspiration from professional chefs and backyard masters

 From the comments:

 Sweet mother of poultry, the turkey isn't thawed all the way!
 WHYYYYYYYYY MEEEEEEE?!?!?
+How long does it take to defrost a turkey?

 If you're reading this at any point in the week before Thanksgiving, you have no reason to panic.
 Sez the USDA's website: